Rod Argent: The Zombies

 In addition to playing the piano and keyboards in the Zombies, Argent was (with White) one of the group's two main songwriters, penning the hits "She's Not There", "Tell Her No", and "Time of the Season", amongst others.
 Argent was initially the group's lead singer, with Blunstone on guitar.
 When Argent's keyboard talents became apparent, he became the group's full-time keyboard player, conceding the role of lead singer to Blunstone.
+Despite this, Argent performed sporadic lead vocals for the band on tracks such as "I Got My Mojo Working" from Begin Here and "I Want Her, She Wants Me" from Odessey and Oracle.
 The group continued to record through the 1960s, but disbanded in December 1967, reportedly over management disagreements.

 Argent

 After the band broke up, Argent went on to form the band Argent, which had a hit album in 1972 with All Together Now, which contained the single "Hold Your Head Up".
-His Hammond B3 solo on that track is cited by Rick Wakeman as the greatest organ solo ever.
+His Hammond B3 solo on that track was cited by Rick Wakeman as the "greatest organ solo ever".
 The band also recorded the original version of the rock anthem "God Gave Rock and Roll to You", written by lead singer Russ Ballard, which was later covered by other artists including Petra and Kiss.
 Argent's first album included the song "Liar" (also composed by Ballard), which became a hit for Three Dog Night.
 In 1976, the band broke up.